Potato cakes with asparagus and salsa

 ( SERVES 4 )

-Make the salsa verde ahead of time - it will keep for 2 days in the fridge.
-Keep well covered.
+Make the salsa verde ahead of time - it will keep for 2 days in the fridge, be sure to keep it well covered.
 The potato cakes can be made up and cooked to order if necessary.
+Add a poached egg or cook some sausages for the children and pass them the tomato sauce bottle.
+Serve with a green salad, add some cut tomato and crumbly feta cheese.

 |2 cups||Fresh parsley, roughly chopped|